 We consider it a privilege to live in Historic Wallace and its surrounding scenery.
 A sideline goal of the Wallace Water Project is to reduce the footprint of waste and litter in our historic mountain community.
 Please join us by refilling your reuseable water container while visiting the museum.
 Our wildlife will thank you!

 TAKE A SIP AND SEE FOR YOURSELF

-Wallace water is of better quality than most water in a purchased in a plastic bottle.
+Wallace water is of better quality than most water purchased in a plastic bottle.
 The water is full of life-giving minerals, clean and fresh, and readily available anywhere in town.

 The Depot fountain is funded by a grant from the Idaho Community Foundation and the Frank A. Morbeck Community Foundation.

 The Depot offers an indoor drinking fountain with a stainless steel, hands-free, bottle-filling station.
 The goal of the Wallace Water Project is to encourage every guest and resident of Wallace to refill a drinking bottle at least once with Wallace Water.